ValeriaMarras/SEIR_BRW/README.md

 1. Simulation Generation: Generating stochastic SEIR simulations with a beta parameter evolving according to a random walk.

-2. Forecast Validation and Dataset Generation: Selecting the top 100 simulations based on MAPE (Mean Absolute Percentage Error) of observed data, and using these simulations to generate median forecasts and quantiles for submission.
+2. Forecast Calibration and Dataset Generation: Selecting the top 100 simulations based on MAPE (Mean Absolute Percentage Error) of observed data, and using these simulations to generate median forecasts and quantiles for submission.

 ## Prerequisites